 “Keeping pace with consumers’ increasing demand for product transparency is one of the most challenging issues facing the food and beverage industry today,” Moorhead said.

 The health decisions that consumers make are theirs to determine, but the consumer packaged goods industry can make them more straightforward with a comprehensive automated data collection system in place.
-RFgen's enterprise mobile solutions provides food manufacturers and packaged goods firms with the inventory management tools they need to achieve compliance and satisfy consumers who have come to expect readily available information.
+RFgen’s enterprise mobile solutions provide food manufacturers and packaged goods firms with the inventory management tools they need to achieve compliance and satisfy consumers who have come to expect readily available information.
 Customer-driven labeling and bundling keeps the supply chain in perpetual motion.